ChesterHsieh/ChesterHsieh.github.io/_posts/2020-01-09-SQLonLeetCode.md

  To make sure you already pass these 2 web site
  - w3school
  - hackrank
  Then...
-Let's rockroll on leetcode. f
+Let's rockroll on leetcode.
+For most of questions, the database questions on leetcode need to pay for play.

 # Clause
 What's minimum unit in RDBMS?
 I'll say it's **Clause**